-- A. places a student in reasonable fear of harm to his/her person or damage to his/her property; - B. has the effect of substantially interfering with a student's educational performance, opportunities, or benefits; - C. has the effect of substantially disrupting the orderly operation of a school.
+- A. places a student or school employee in reasonable fear of harm to his/her person or damage to his/her property; - B. has the effect of substantially interfering with a student's educational performance, opportunities, or benefits; or - C. has the effect of substantially disrupting the orderly operation of a school.